 Certificates of Graduate Study are available for graduate students wishing to pursue interdisciplinary research areas in some depth.
 Interested students should contact the coordinators of these programs which involve taking a set of courses focused on one particular theme.
 Graduate students must formally apply to the individual Certificate Program prior to the start of the semester in which the courses will count toward the Certificate.

-Sustainable Transportation Systems and Mobility
+Sustainable Transportation Systems and Planning

 In addition to our M.S. and Ph.D. degrees, we also have an Accelerated Master's Program (AMP) for undergraduate UVM students majoring in either Civil Engineering or Environmental Engineering - with just one additional year of coursework and research, students can jump start their engineering careers by obtaining their M.S. degree.
 Interested undergraduate students should explore information on the AMP in the Fall of their Junior year at UVM by contacting the Graduate Program Coordinator and our AMP webpage located at the School of Engineering website.